How to Report and Pay Independent Contractor Taxes

 Example of Taxes for an Independent Contractor

 John is an independent contractor.
-He worked for several clients in the year 2018, and he earned the total amount of $18,000 for all year, as it is shown on the 1099-MISC he just received.
-John has no other income, but his wife Mary has a full-time job, and they file a joint tax return.
+He worked for several clients in the year 2018, and he earned a total amount of $18,000 for all year, as you can see on the 1099-MISC he just received.
+John has no other income, but his wife Mary has a full-time job, and they file a joint tax.

-John gained credit for this amount of SS benefits.
-The half of this amount ($1,343.53) is deducted, as shown on page 1 of John’s income tax return, it reduces his total adjusted gross income for the year 2018.
-Half of this amount ($1,343.53) is deducted on Page 1 of her income tax return, to reduce her total adjusted gross income for the year.
+Asa an independent contractor, John gained credit for this amount of SS benefits.
+Half of this amount ($1,343.53) is a deduction, as shown on page 1 of John’s income tax return; it reduces his total adjusted gross income for 2018.
+Half of this amount ($1,343.53) is a deduction on Page 1 of her income tax return to reduce her total adjusted gross income for the year.

-To account for the additional self-employment tax, Mary John’s wife could increase here withholding from her work as an employee.
-John could start advancing taxes paying estimated taxes.
-Dividing the full amount of $2,687.05 into four payments, each quarter a payment.
-Paying at the 15th of each month starting at April 15th July 15th and October 15th ending on January 15th
+To account for the additional self-employment tax, Mary John’s wife could increase her withholding from her work.
+John could start advancing taxes by paying estimated taxes.
+Dividing the total amount of $2,687.05 into four payments each quarter a payment.
+Paying at the 15th of each month starting on April 15th, July 15th, and October 15th, ending on January 15th

 That was only one example of how an independent contractor can manage to pay his or her taxes.
 Everyone can have many different situations.
 Please check with a tax professional or use one of the tax preparation software programs to help you prepare your taxes.